-Consumption of alcoholic beverages, and/or smoking of any sort will not be permitted in the change rooms, hallways, spectator areas, parking lot, on or behind player benches.
+Consumption of alcoholic beverages, and/or smoking/vaping of any sort will not be permitted in change rooms, hallways, spectator areas, parking lot, on or behind player benches.
 Teams or individuals will be subject to league ejection if Arena Policies are in violation in any way.

 **ANY PLAYERS FOUND IN VIOLATION TO THE ABOVE RULES WILL BE SUSPENDED FROM ALL BUILDING ACTIVITIES**

-In the event that the facility is damaged due to the negligence of one, or more individuals representing an organized team, and the individual at fault can be identified to the team, they will be assessed the expenses, and will be invoiced for the damage.
-If the individuals fail to repay any incurred debt, the monies will be re-paid our of the team bond fee collected at the start of the session.
+In the event the facility becomes damaged due to the negligence of one, or more individuals representing an organized team, and can be identified to that team, they will be assessed the expenses, and will be invoiced for the damage.
+If the individuals fail to repay any incurred debt, the team will be ineligible to play until the invoice has been paid in full.